The Dog That Barks: China’s Management of Mass Opinion during Interstate Disputes

 Through this book, I develop a new theory that spells out the causal mechanisms in which states use propaganda to bring the public in line with their intended foreign policy.
 The basic argument of the book is that propaganda campaigns are a strategic state action in response to the (mis)alignment of two conditions – existing public opinion and state policy intent.
 When these conditions diverge, leaders use propaganda to bring public opinion in line with the desired foreign policy, exploiting propaganda’s mobilizing and, counterintuitively, pacifying effects.
 The pacifying use of propaganda deserves highlighting because that is not how we usually interpret aggressive foreign propaganda.
 Not only commoners, but even the intelligence community routinely reads aggressive foreign propaganda as hint of aggressive policy intent.
 But if the pacifying use of propaganda truly exists, our common belief can be dangerously misleading.

-I test this theory by analyzing 19 Chinese diplomatic crises during 1949-2018 in a medium-n study.
+I test this theory by analyzing 21 Chinese diplomatic crises during 1949-2018 in a medium-n study.
 I also process trace four of these cases in detail: the Sino-Vietnamese Border War during 1979-1990, the Sino-Philippines arbitration case on the South China Sea in 2016, the Sino-Vietnamese cable-cutting incidents in 2011, and the Sino-Vietnamese oil rig crisis in 2014.
 The empirical data comes from Chinese and Vietnamese primary sources collected through extensive fieldwork and advanced quantitative text analysis of the official Chinese newspaper People’s Daily.
+Detailed sentiment analysis and topic models in automated text analysis of People's Daily reveal the nuanced differences between a mobilization campaign and a pacification one.

 To read the dissertation this book is based on, click here.